symfony/symfony-docs/book/from_flat_php_to_symfony2.rst

 Add a Touch of Symfony2
 ~~~~~~~~~~~~~~~~~~~~~~~

-Now before we actually start using Symfony2, we need to make sure PHP knows
+Now before you actually start using Symfony2, you need to make sure PHP knows
 where to find the Symfony2 classes.
-For this, we need to set up the autoloader.
+For this, you need to set up the autoloader.
 Symfony2 provides a generic autoloader that can be used for many of the next-
 generation frameworks, including Zend Framework 2 and PEAR 2.
 To set this up,
 create an ``app/bootstrap.php`` and set up the autoloader in that file: